Ervin Demo: Mayor of Berat

 Demo was elected Mayor of Berat in 2019 and re-elected in 2023.
 In this capacity, he has focused on improving public services, driving urban development and transformation, strengthening transparency, encouraging citizen participation in decision-making, and promoting tourism as well as other initiatives aimed at economic and community development.

 Member of Parliament

 In the 2025 parliamentary elections, Demo was elected as a member of the Parliament of Albania, representing the constituency of Berat County.

 Minister of State for Local Government

 On 19 September 2025, Demo was appointed Minister of State for Local Government.
+He served in the position until 11 September 2026, when Prime Minister Edi Rama announced that the local-government portfolio would be integrated into the Ministry of the Interior and that Demo would take over that ministry.

+Minister of the Interior

+On 11 September 2026, Prime Minister Edi Rama announced that Demo would replace Besfort Lamallari as Minister of the Interior.
+The government also announced that responsibilities for local government would be incorporated into the Ministry of the Interior.